Manuscript Formatting Guide

 4.1 Text

-Articles should be between 2,500 and 5,000 words.
+Articles should be between 3,000 to 5,000 words in length, not including endnotes.
 Our only accepted format for text is Microsoft Word, with the style tags removed.
 We prefer the use of a "standard" font, preferably 12-point Times New Roman.
 For mathematical symbols, Greek letters, and other special characters, use normal text or Symbol font.
 Word Equation Editor/MathType should be used only for formulae that cannot be produced using normal text or Symbol font.

 When submitting new or revised manuscripts, authors should state in a cover letter to the editor the word length of their paper.
 Authors of contributions that significantly exceed the limits stated here or specified by the editor will have to shorten their papers before acceptance, inevitably delaying publication.